-The landlord submitted a signed Proof of Service of the Notice of Direct Request Proceeding which declares that on September 11, 2012 the landlord served the tenant with the Notice of Direct Request Proceeding via registered mail.
-Section 90 of the Act states a document sent by mail is deemed served on the 5th day after it is mailed.
+The landlord submitted a signed Proof of Service of the Notice of Direct Request Proceeding which declares that on March 12, 2014 at 9:32 a.m. the landlord served the tenant with the Notice of Direct Request Proceeding personally.